1 What is a testamentary trust?

 Since there are no joint wills in Australia, there is no joint TT.
-So one spouse would create the testamentary trust for their estate.
-The other surviving spouse can then contribute their estate to that testamentary trust upon their death.
+So one spouse would create the TT for their estate.
+The other surviving spouse can then contribute their estate to that TT upon their death.

 # 15 Does Div 6AA apply to income from assets contributed later?

-At the moment nothing has changed yet re distributions to minors from testamentary trusts.
+At the moment nothing has changed yet in this respect.
 Currently minors are still excepted persons for the purposes of Div 6AA.
 And this applies even when the income comes from assets that were contributed later.